Code-Institute-Submissions/Travel-with-Rajesh/README.md

 Go to the "Contact" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears, these messages appear in the language you have your device in.

+Try to submit the form with all inputs valid and for a while it would give and error message as there was no where to send or link to after submiting.
+I didn't think that was a very solution, as I don't know how to make it send just yet.
+So after thinking about it and asking people in slack i decided to make a separate page with the message that it has been send.

-Try to submit the form with all inputs valid and verify it will send the user to the success.html, with the message that the message has been send to the company.
-I have tested this in chrome and it will send you to the success.html, with the message that your message has been send to the company.
-I have tested it on a mobile device instead of going to the success.html, with the message that it is send to the company, it gives an 405 error.
+So when you submit the form with all inputs valid it will verify this by sending the user to the success.html, with the message that the message has been send to the company.
+This works very good in chrome.
+I have tested it on a mobile device and Microsoft Edge instead of going to the success.html, with the message that it is send to the company, it gives an 405 error.

 I have not been able to get that bug out of it.